Power blackout hits all of Puerto Rico as residents prepare for Easter weekend

 SAN JUAN, Puerto Rico (AP) — A power blackout hit all of Puerto Rico on Wednesday as the heavily Catholic U.S. territory prepared to celebrate the Easter weekend.

-All 1.4 million clients were affected, Hugo Sorrentini, spokesman for Luma Energy, which oversees the transmission and distribution of power, told The Associated Press.
-By late Wednesday night, crews had restored power to nearly 100,000 clients, or about 7%, although the number was expected to fluctuate.
+All 1.4 million customers were affected, Hugo Sorrentini, spokesman for Luma Energy, which oversees the transmission and distribution of power, told The Associated Press.
+By late Wednesday night, crews had restored power to 175,000 customers, or 12%.
+Those affected included the main international airport and several hospitals, and at least 328,000 customers were without water.

 Hotels were near capacity, with thousands of tourists celebrating Easter vacations on the island.
 Tourism officials rushed to reassure them that many hotels and other businesses were operating with generators.